digikata/digikata.github.io/content/2025-04-10-getting-started-with-rust-tracing.md

 ```

 Tracing and `RUST_LOG` let you specify targeted logs and log levels.
 Multiple
 scopes can be targeted, each with a different level.
-For example,
+The tracing-subscriber
+refers to this as a [Directive](https://docs.rs/tracing-subscriber/latest/tracing_subscriber/filter/struct.EnvFilter.html#directives)
-`RUST_LOG=off,my_target cargo run` will reduce the output to:
+For example, `RUST_LOG=off,my_target cargo run` will reduce the output to:
 ```
 0.000091780s  INFO my_target: targeted log
 0.000104580s  WARN my_target: targeted log with parameter parameter